-The discovery of active sites containing nickel centers in metalloproteins, [1-4] has stimulated the study of its coordination compounds and their biological activity, such as antitumor, anticonvulsants or antiepileptic, antibacterial and antifungal.[5,6] Additionally, palladium and platinum, also from group 10, have shown anticancer activity.[7-10] Platinum(II) compounds, as cisplatin, oxaliplatin and carboplatin, are the more effective anticancer drugs used in chemotherapy.[11,12]
+The discovery of active sites containing nickel centers in metalloproteins, [1-4] has stimulated the study of its coordination compounds and their biological activity, such as antitumor, anticonvulsants or antiepileptic, antibacterial and antifungal.[5,6] Additionally, palladium and platinum, also from group 10, have shown anticancer activity.[7-10] Pt^{II} compounds, as cisplatin, oxaliplatin and carboplatin, are the more effective anticancer drugs used in chemotherapy.[11, 12]

-Cisplatin, used for the testicular and ovarian cancer treatment, is one of the most widely used antitumor drugs in the world.[13-15] However, it has side effects such as nephrotoxicity, drug tolerance, limited solubility and intravenous administration.[14,16-19] Due to the fact that the cancer is the second leading cause of death,[16,20,21] the development of improved metal based drugs is currently of interest.
+Cisplatin, used for the testicular and ovarian cancer treatment, is one of the most widely used antitumor drugs in the world.[13-15] However, it has side effects such as nephrotoxicity, drug tolerance, limited solubility and intravenous administration.[14, 16-19] Due to the fact that the cancer is the second leading cause of death,[16, 20, 21] the development of improved metal based drugs is currently of interest.

-When designing new antitumor agents, the similarity in the chemistry of the Pt^{II} and Pd^{II} compounds has led to the study of palladium antitumor drugs with high activity.[22-26] Some of them are stabilized by chelates, as Schiff bases, or by voluminous ligands with monodentate nitrogen atoms,[22] which presented activity in HeLa cell line.
-It has been reported that trans-Pd compounds with Schiff base ligands have better activity than the cis-Pd compounds.[18,22] Additionally, a series of coordination compounds whit benzylamine and Pd^{II} were studied on MCF-7 and MDA-MB-231 breast cancer cell lines, indicating an effective anticancer potential.
-[17]
+When designing new antitumor agents, the similarity in the chemistry of the Pt^{II} and Pd^{II} compounds has led to the study of palladium antitumor drugs with high activity.[22-26] Some of them are stabilized by chelates, as Schiff bases, or voluminous ligands with monodentate nitrogen atoms,[22] which presented activity in HeLa cell line.
+It has been observed that trans-Pd compounds with Schiff base ligands have better activity than the cis-Pd compounds.[18, 22] Additionally, a series of coordination compounds whit benzylamine and Pd^{II} were studied on MCF-7 and MDA-MB-231 breast cancer cell lines, indicating an effective anticancer potential.[17]
+Palladium(II) compounds have the advantage of having fewer side effects, as well as greater lipophilicity.

-When combining metal ions with an established biological activity of the ligands, an enhancement or a modification of their pharmacological properties has been observed, as it is the case of ticonazole, clotrimazole and miconazole, with antifungal properties, which their organometallic ruthenium(II) compounds showed antiparasite activity.[27]
-Transition metal coordination compounds with Shiff base derivatives, (Co^{II}, Ni^{II}, Cu^{II}, Zn^{II}) have proved to enhance the antimicrobial and antifungal activity of the free ligands.[28]
+When combining metal ions with an established biological activity of the ligands, an enhancement or a modification of their pharmacological properties has been observed, as it is the case of the organometallic ruthenium(II) compounds with the antifungal activity of ticonazole, clotrimazole and miconazole, that showed antiparasite activity.[27]
+Research on transition metal coordination compounds with Shiff base derivatives, (Co^{II}, Ni^{II}, Cu^{II}, Zn^{II}) have proved to enhance the antimicrobial and antifungal activity of the free ligands.[28]

 In a previous study, we synthesized and characterized Cu^{II} and Zn^{II} coordination compounds with tioconazole (tcnz) and their cytotoxic activity in HCT-15 and HeLa cell lines was studied.
-The octahedral $[Cu(tcnz)4Cl_2]$ compound showed promising activity in the HCT-15 cell line.
+The octahedral [Cu(tcnz)4Cl2] compound showed promising activity in the HCT-15 cell line.
 While the tetrahedral $[Zn(tcnz)2Br_2]$ compound had cytotoxic activity in HeLa cell lines.[29]

-Continuing our work in this field, Ni^{II} , Pt^{II} and Pd^{II} compounds were synthesized and characterized (Fig. 1) as their biological activity as possible anticancer agents in HCT-15, HeLa, MCF-7 and PC-3 cell lines, was studied.
+Continuing our work in this field, Ni^{II}, Pt^{II} and Pd^{II} compounds were synthesized and characterized, as their biological activity as possible anticancer agents in HCT-15, HeLa, MCF-7 and PC-3 cell lines, were studied.